BrittanyBunk/Beyond-Animal/Vegan Investors/stockscraper/readme.md

-Company - name of issuing company yay - total count of yay keyword appearences in Desc (see yay.txt file) nay - total count of nay keyword appearences in Desc (see nay.txt file) Desc - description pulled from finance.yahoo
+Company - name of issuing company yay - total count of yay keyword appearences in Desc (see yay.txt file) nay - total count of nay keyword appearences in Desc (see nay.txt file) Desc - description pulled from finance.yahoo.com

 the rows are sorted by yay column as per brittany's suggestion that we prioritize by yay keywords such as plant-based and cruelty-free.